 6. Don’t Get Stuck in Your Ego

 If someone corrects you, and you feel offended, then you have an ego problem. ― Nouman Ali Khan

 Some entrepreneurs usually think that they have figured it out.
 When told to correct something they do not listen due to their belief that they could never be wrong.

 Many founders are notorious when it comes to this.
-They lack self-awareness therefore missing out on the biggest hints that their companies are going under.
+They lack self-awareness and therefore miss out on the biggest hints that their companies are going under.
 Ego is a bad thing and it can easily destroy a company.

-Founders with struggling startups need to realize that they are not the smartest person in the room; it is okay to be wrong; it is okay to admit it; and it is okay to correct the wrong for the sake of the company.
+Founders with struggling startups need to realize that they are not the smartest person in the room.
+It is okay to be wrong; it is okay to admit to being wrong, and it is okay to correct the wrong for the sake of the company.